Preparing For An Earthquake A Complete Preparedness Checklist

 • Organizational Preparedness

-Strategies: Daily drills, clear response to emergencies, and safety protocols.
+Strategies: Daily drills, clear responses to emergencies, and safety protocols.

 Earthquake drills in the workplace:

-Shown below are the insights into conducting effective earthquake drills at work.
+The insights into conducting effective earthquake drills at work are shown below.

 Setting up an emergency response plan for businesses:

-The video below shows how to develop an emergency response strategy that can be crucial for employee safety and business continuity.
+The video below shows how to develop an emergency response strategy crucial for employee safety and business continuity.

 Effects: Employee protections, lower built environment susceptibility, and fast business operation recovery after a disaster.